5 cannabis facts for your grandparents

 When you think of cannabis, chances are you don’t picture your grandma or grandpa sitting on their plastic-wrapped couch passing a bong around, or bringing a batch of pot brownies to their bridge club.
+This is because of various cannabis misconceptions.

 1. You don’t have to smoke anything